devonparsons/ruby-tricks/README.md

 # ruby-tricks

-**ruby-tricks** is an interactive tour through a huge variety of lesser-known ruby functionalities.
-There is something included for ruby programmers of all skill levels.
+**ruby-tricks** is an interactive tour through a huge variety of lesser-known Ruby functionalities.
+There is something included for Ruby programmers of all skill levels.

 ## Installation